JeffHing/command-queue/README.md

 ### Run Command Customization

-To customize how a command is run, replace or overide the `CommandQueue.prototype.runCommand()` method.
+To customize how a command is run, replace or override the `CommandQueue.prototype.runCommand()` method.

 Here is the default method: